6B. LLM & Generative AI

 # Create your representation model

-representation_model = OpenAI()
+representation_model = OpenAI(client)

 # Use the representation model in BERTopic on top of the default pipeline